leangjia/blender_docs/trunk/blender_docs/manual/compositing/types/converter/math.rst

          Outputs the smallest of the input values.

       Maximum
-         Outputs the largest of two input value.
+         Outputs the largest of two input values.

       Less Than
          Outputs 1.0 if the first value is smaller than the second value.
 Otherwise the output is 0.0.